OpenCTI-Platform/opencti/docs/docs/development/connectors.md

 )
 ```

-If you want to add the found entity via `objects_refs` to another SDO, simple add a list of `stix_ids` to the SDO.
+If you want to add the found entity via `objects_refs` to another SDO, simply add a list of `stix_ids` to the SDO.
 Here's an example using the entity from the code snippet above:

 ```python
 from stix2 import Report